ashutoshmjain/gita/src/mathuraChap09.md

 That evening, at a mixer event, Fairy happened to meet this curious Friend and they got hold of our Angel.

 The conversation began at a rather skeptic note!
-How could someone conceive at a sprinkle of water with a magical wand?
+How could someone conceive at a sprinkle of water - with a magical wand?
 After all, it was a boat, not a fertility clinic  - they asked with a cunning smile - as if they knew what actually went down that evening!

 Is there something more to be read between the lines ? - the Friend did not try to hide the scorn in her voice!

 Unaware that the story got leaked into "social circles", Angel was taken aback.
 For a second, he wanted to cover up.
-He was genuinely concerned - if the incident reached the regulators, his project might get shelved.
+If the incident reached the regulators, his project might get shelved.
 But few martinis later, he too jumped in the discussion.
 For one the focus wasn't on the fire incident - it was on `Matsya and Parāśara`.
 And second he couldn't take an epic being trolled.

-What exactly is the birth ? - He asked both of them.
+What exactly is the birth ? - He asked both friends.
 And waited a bit for their response.

 Seeing their faces blank out - Let's go outside, it's too noisy in here.
 We need a quieter place to talk - he suggested with a smile.

 ---

 As they stepped outside the crowded hall, the light drizzle had just stopped.
 A thick rainbow lit up the evening sky.
 Three of them, raising their big mugs, took a deep breath.
 The clean air was restored with enormous efforts from angel scientists.
-And equal "hue and cry" of the humane activists.
+Humans had littered the planet into a wasteland.
+Fortunately most of the waste swamps were converted into thick forests.
 The Angel looked at the rainbow.
 Marveling at the immensity of the nature; he started his monologue.
 He had decided to sacrifice the evening to a deeper conversation - on manifestation - and he wanted to prepare his mind for details.

 There are three basic colors that our [eyes](https://www.allaboutvision.com/eye-care/eye-anatomy/color-vision) are designed for - he said - Red, Green and Blue[^RGB].
 They mix up to make millions of colors.
 Our eyes are limited to around ten million shades.
 Possibilities are endless, but four new colors are rather stable - Orange, Yellow, Indigo and Violet.
 Together with three basic ones, the seven colors are, as we all know, the colors of a rainbow.
 They are a special group because they are normally hidden in one "transparent invisible" light - as if they formed a perfect union to have a common name - a representative identity.
-We normally call this identity "white" light even though it is nothing like white.
-Maybe white makes sense because the opposite is utter darkness!
+We normally call this identity sun light or  "White" light - even though it is nothing like White.

+Fairy liked the poetic monologue - Maybe White makes sense because the opposite is utter darkness! - she added.

-He paused to take a big sip, only to start again - They do reveal themselves when elements meet - after the rain when the sun shows up - the suspended droplets, on tiny dust particles, light up the washed air.
+Meanwhile Angel took a big sip, to resume with a clear throat - They do reveal themselves when elements meet - after the rain when the sun shows up - the suspended droplets, on tiny dust particles - light up the washed air.
 As if there is a spectral choreography of all that could be observed.
 The cosmos shows up its true nature - and beautiful it is!
 Isn't it?

-Seeing them both share the pleasant observation, he continued  - they also hold the clues to the very nature of creation - the "birth" as we normally call it.
-The statement invited a "head turn" - from both the friends.
+Seeing them both share the pleasant observation, he announced  - they also hold the clues to the very nature of creation - the "birth" as we normally call it.
+The announcement invited a "head turn" - from both the friends.
 A sign - that he got their full attention.

 Each of these seven colors is a statement of separation.
 For example, Green is a signal that all the other colors left it alone - a separation occurred, yet it survived.
 What color is it that we don't see when our eyes see the peaceful Green?